learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 I am the 2, I love to count!
 ```

-> You may notice that running this code in repl.it produces a different output,
-> and includes `3` as the last line in the output to the terminal.
-Why?
-The
-> reason for this is that in addition to displaying the `console.log`
-> statements, repl.it also shows what the last line of code evaluates to.
-In
-> this code snippet, the last line of code that is evaluated is
-> `count = count + 1`, which will be `3` by the time our while loop is finished,
-> so that's why the `3` shows up at the end.

 Let's say we forgot the line `count = count + 1`.
 If our `count` variable never
 changes, our _condition expression_ would _always_ be `true` and we'd have an
 infinite loop.
 (Hint: this is a very common mistake, even for experienced
 programmers.)

-> You may _also_ wonder why we're starting our counter variable at `0`instead of
+> You may wonder why we're starting our counter variable at `0`instead of `1`
-> `1` The answer may sound a bit... opaque.
+> The answer may sound a bit... opaque.
 It's because, in computer science,
 > arrays are _indexed_ starting with 0 instead of 1.
 In other words, we need to
 > use the _index_ value of 0 to retrieve the first element from an array.
 > Because loops are frequently used to access elements in arrays, the